Plan your journey

 If any problems arise or you feel ill during your journey, speak to a member of transport staff.
 In the case of an emergency, contact the emergency services as you normally would.

 If you need help, maintain physical distancing from members of staff.
-If this isn’t possible, you should try to avoid physical contact, if possible, and keep the time you spend with members of staff as short as possible.
+If this isn’t possible, you should wear a face covering, unless exempt, try to avoid physical contact, if possible, and keep the time you spend with members of staff as short as possible.

 If you are the responsible adult or carer travelling with children, please try to ensure that children observe physical distancing.